Create a Salesforce Data 360 connection to load data to Salesforce Data 360.

 Retry Count

-The total number of retries to get the response from the Salesforce Data 360 endpoint.
+The total number of retries to get the response from the Salesforce Data 360 endpoint based on the HTTP status codes.

 Enter a positive integer.